 Prior to Aug.
 1, 2018, consequences for violating the University’s policies included a letter of reprimand with no loss of privileges; a chapter enhancement plan, a mutually agreed upon plan of correction developed by chapter officers, stakeholders, advisers, Greek Life, council representatives and SAA; the interim suspension of activities; University probation and rescission of University Registration.

-*Editor’s Note: Hailey Auglair is a former member of Delta Gamma sorority.
+*Editor’s Note: Hailey Auglair was a member of Delta Gamma sorority at the beginning of the semester.
 She is no longer affiliated with the sorority.